 - Product labels, tank mix and nozzle information, and more

 Online University Training

-In addition to the training sessions listed on NDA's website, UNL has developed an online dicamba training program which will satisfy the 2019 training label requirement for the three RUP dicamba products:
+In addition to the in-person training sessions listed on NDA's website, UNL's online dicamba training program will satisfy the 2020 training label requirement for the four RUP dicamba products.